bzsinger/trivia-search/README.md

 GIF created with [LiceCap](http://www.cockos.com/licecap/).
 ## Setup
 ### Google Cloud Vision
-1. Sign up for [Google Cloud](https://cloud.google.com/) to use Google's Cloud Vision API (you will need to enter your credit card information, but they promise not to bill you without confirming with you first)
+1. Sign up for [Google Cloud](https://cloud.google.com/) to use Google's Cloud Vision API
-2. Within your [Google Cloud dashboard](https://console.cloud.google.com/home/dashboard), create a new project.
+2. Within your [Google Cloud dashboard](https://console.cloud.google.com/home/dashboard), create a new project
 3. Download the [Google Cloud SDK](https://cloud.google.com/sdk/downloads#versioned)
 4. Unzip and `cd` into the `google-cloud-sdk` directory.
 Run `./install.sh`
-5. When prompted to 'Modify profile to update your $PATH and enable shell command completion?', respond 'Y' or press enter
+5. When prompted to 'Modify profile to update your $PATH and enable shell command completion?', respond 'Y' and press enter
-6. In a new Terminal window, run `gcloud init`
+6. In a new Terminal window, run `gcloud init` in the `google-cloud-sdk` folder

 ### Custom Google Search Engine
 1. Create a `keys.js` file in the `trivia-search` directory